svespalec/pacifica/README.md

 ## pacifica
-a simple internal osu lazer cheat for educational purposes. for offline use only!
+an osu! lazer aim assist for setting your best scores offline!

 ## features
 - aim assist